kestra-io/docs/blogs/2020-12-07-airflow-bad-ugly.md

 In Airflow, there is no notion of dag version, when you changed your dag, the old execution are changed and if you remove a task, the complete task will disappear for **all previous** executions.
 No way to understand what is going with previous dags when you update it.

-Kestra have this in mind and keep all the revision for all flows, and let you watch previous at the state they are, let you watch the diff between revisions, ...
+Kestra have this in mind and keep all the revision for all flows, and let you watch previous at the state they are, and you watch the diff between revisions, ...

 ### Where is the RBAC ?